kaakanksha2310/hello-word-express-app/readme.md

 # Hello World Express App

-This is a simple Express.js application that sets up a basic API endpoint to return a "hello world" message.
+This is a simple Express.js application that sets up a basic API endpoint to return a "Hello world" message.

 ## Setup